-- 1. The nominations must be submitted before the tenth (10th) day of December of each year. - 2.
+- 1. The nominations must be submitted before the tenth (10^{th}) day of December of each year. - 2.
 The Employee of the Year Award will be announced in January.

-Subject: Effective Date: Revised Date:

-Written Directive System June 1, 1997 May 21, 2019

-Title: Pages: Distribution:

-Training Unit 9 All Members

-Cross Reference: Chief of Police Approval

-CALEA Reference Chapter 33 Nathaniel Allen
+Subject: Effective Date: Revised Date: Written Directive System June 1, 1997 May 21, 2019 Title: Pages: Distribution: Training Unit 9 All Members Cross Reference: Chief of Police Ap Chief of Police Approval CALEA Reference Chapter 33 Nathaniel Allen Nathaniel Allen